microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 ### Step 2 - Check the logs of the changes in the DICOM service via Change Feed

-The Change Feed provides logs of all the changes that occur in DICOM service.
+The Change Feed provides logs of all the changes that occur in your DICOM service.
 You can view instructions in this [Change Feed Overview article](https://docs.microsoft.com/azure/healthcare-apis/dicom/dicom-change-feed-overview).

 ### Step 3 - Manage Extended Query tags in your DICOM service instance